-During SG change out activities, the licensee will be conducting cutting, decontaminating and welding activities on highly contaminated primary piping systems.
+During SG change out activities, the licensee will be conducting cutting, decontaminating, and welding activities on highly contaminated primary piping systems.
 Loss of normal ventilation controls, including portable ventilation system integrity, may result in elevated airborne radioactivity.
 Since containment openings are not recognized as evaluated effluent release pathways in the Offsite Dose Calculation Manual (ODCM), the licensee should establish robust barriers to preclude inadvertent airborne effluent releases.
-The controls should preclude, identify, and promptly correct effluent control issues (e.g., inward airflow should be maintained, means to timely detect outward airflow and loss of negative flow, curtains or barriers should be in place and remain closed except when in use), The licensee should validate that multiple openings are not creating local chimney type effects that could serve as release paths.
+The controls should preclude, identify, and promptly correct effluent control issues (e.g., inward airflow should be maintained, means to timely detect outward airflow and loss of negative flow, curtains or barriers should be in place and remain closed except when in use), The licensee should validate that any multiple openings are not creating local chimney type effects that could serve as release paths.
 In addition, monitoring at openings should be in place to detect and quantify potential radioactive releases at an appropriate sensitivity for purposes of both effluent release evaluation as well as emergency declaration (e.g., Unusual Event).

 If a temporary containment opening is established, the method of disposal of any concrete debris may be considered.
 While much of this material is not expected to be contaminated, consideration should be given to any activation materials including hard to detect isotopes such as H-3 and Fe-55.

-Review licensees evaluations of adverse impact of temporary services (electrical power, structural supports, and systems) on plant equipment and systems important to safety.
+Review the licensee’s evaluations of adverse impact of temporary services (electrical power, structural supports, and systems) on plant equipment and systems important to safety.

-If the SGs are stored on site, the storage facility should be reviewed to verify that access is properly controlled and dose rates at the perimeter are below applicable limits.
-For additional information, refer to Generic Letter 81-38, Storage of Low-Level Radioactive Wastes at Power Reactor Sites.03.04 Post-installation Verification and Testing Inspections
+If the old SGs are stored on site, the storage facility should be reviewed to verify that access is properly controlled and dose rates at the perimeter are below applicable limits.
+For additional information, refer to Generic Letter 81-38, “Storage of Low-Level Radioactive Wastes at Power Reactor Sites.”

+No specific guidance

+03.04 Post-installation Verification and Testing Inspections

-The inspection should review the licensee’s post-installation verification and testing program to verify that modifications are completed in accordance with the design; that drawings, procedures, and training have been updated as appropriate; that post-installation walkdowns and inspections are performed to ensure that equipment is restored and temporary services are removed; that RCS pipingtorestraint clearances are verified; that equipment cleanliness has been verified; that preservice inspections of welds to establish baseline data are performed; and that deficiencies are properly dispositioned.
-Verify that changes in performance of the SGs and in its associated parameters, such as flow rates, pressures, and temperatures are appropriately included in design documents and plant procedures.
-In addition to reviewing the licensees program to verify restoration, the inspector may perform independent walkdowns to confirm equipment restoration.
+The inspection should review the licensee’s post-installation verification and testing program to verify that modifications are completed in accordance with the design; that drawings, procedures, and training have been updated as appropriate; that post-installation walkdowns and inspections are performed to ensure that equipment is restored and temporary services are removed; that RCS piping-to-restraint clearances are verified; that equipment cleanliness has been verified; that preservice inspections of welds to establish baseline data are performed; and that deficiencies are properly dispositioned.
+Verify that changes in performance of the SGs and in its associated parameters, such as flow rates, pressures, and temperatures are appropriately included in design documents and plant procedures and satisfy the current licensing basis.
+In addition to reviewing the licensee’s program to verify restoration, the inspector may perform independent walkdowns to confirm equipment restoration.

 If a temporary containment opening was established for SG replacement, refer to Appendix B of this procedure for additional guidance on testing following restoration.

-Direct inspection of portions of the primary and secondary leakage tests and visual examinations and review of the test results should be performed.
-The inspection should verify that testing satisfies ASME Codeand applicable regulatory requirements, that testing was conducted according to the procedure, and that results were satisfactory or properly resolved.
+Direct inspection of portions of the primary and secondary system leakage tests and associated visual examinations and review of the test results should be performed.
+The inspection should verify that testing satisfies the ASME Code, Section XI, IWA-5000, and applicable regulatory requirements, that testing was conducted according to the procedure, and that results were satisfactory or properly resolved.

-Section 02.04 of IP 93803 contains additional inspection guidance for testing inspections.
+Section 02.04 of IP 93803, “Safety Systems Outage Modifications Inspection,” contains additional inspection guidance for testing inspections.

 50001-04 INSPECTION RESOURCES